image-charts/documentation/docs/reference/chart-axis.md

     - `<preceding_text>` - Literal text to precede each value.
     - `*...*` - An optional block wrapped in literal asterisks, in which you can specify formatting details for numbers.
 The following values are supported, and are all optional:
         - `<number_type>` - The number format, for numeric values.
 Choose one of the following:
           - `f` - [Default] Floating point format.
-Consider specifying precision as well with the <decimal_places> value.
+Consider specifying precision as well with the `<decimal_places>` value.
           - `p` - Percentage format.
 A % sign is appended automatically.
-Note: When using this format, data values from 0.0 — 1.0 map to 0 — 100% (for example, 0.43 will be shown as 43%).
+Note: When using this format, data values from 0.0 - 1.0 map to 0 - 100% (for example, 0.43 will be shown as 43%).
           - `e` - Scientific notation format. (not supported, please contact our support)
           - `c<CUR>` - Format the number in the currency specified, with the appropriate currency marker.
-Replace <CUR> with a three-letter currency code.
+Replace `<CUR>` with a three-letter currency code.
 Example: cEUR for Euros.
 You can find a list of codes on the [ISO web site](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=46121), although not all symbols are supported.
         - `<decimal_places>` - An integer specifying how many decimal places to show.
 The value is rounded (not truncated) to this length. *Default is 2*.
         - `z` - Display trailing zeros. *Default is no*.
         - `s` - Display group separators. *Default is no*.